 Do you ever wonder what happens to the furniture you see made over on blogs and TV?
 Where does it go?
 Who uses it?
 How does it hold up?
 Should you buy furniture flips?
+Or maybe you’re wondering if you can make a living off flipping furniture.
 Well my friends, I’m here to solve the mystery!
 SIX years ago (man, it seems like another lifetime) I bought a pair of second hand chairs on Craigslist for $25 each.
 They were in really great shape at the time aside from their look, shown above, which was quite dated.

 So I made them over

 It was a simple re-cover and paint job and you can read all about the process if you like.
 These chairs became our dining chairs and we sat on them several times a day – every day.
 They got spilled on and used.
 The kids pulled (ok, yanked) some of the trim off, the dog begged for food with her paws on the arms.
 They were jumped on and beaten and packed on a moving truck and moved to our current home in the north.
 Six years of that led us here:

 I thought I’d do another simple paint and re-cover.
 I thought I’d right all the wrongs from the past makeover – I never did like the spray paint I used, it didn’t wear well and the dog wore much of it off, but as I pulled the purple upholstery fabric away I saw this:

 The upholstery foam had crumbled and turned to dust!

 I knew they weren’t as comfortable as they once were and I figured the strapping was going on them which it was, but I wasn’t really prepared for having to replace both the strapping AND the foam!